Florida boy who turned 9-years-old on Christmas Day dies in wreck

-FORT PIERCE, Fla. — Fort Pierce police are investigating a vehicle crash that resulted in the death of a 9-year-old child Christmas morning.
+FORT PIERCE, Florida — Fort Pierce police are investigating a vehicle crash that resulted in the death of a 9-year-old child Christmas morning.

-According to police, the incident occurred just after 4:30 a.m.
-Monday at the intersection of Cortez and Sunrise boulevards.

 His grandmother, Rosa Riviera, can't believe he's gone.